edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 ### Device Service Functional Requirements

-[Requirements for the device service](https://wiki.edgexfoundry.org/download/attachments/329488/edgex-device-service-requirements-v11.pdf) are provided in the Edge Wiki.
+[Requirements for the device service](../../design/legacy-requirements/device-service.md) are provided in this documentation.
 These requirements are being used to define what functionality needs to be offered via any Device Service SDK to produce the device service scaffolding code.
 They may also help the reader further understand the duties